leoj3n/vercel-img/README.md

 Automatically transform local images into multiple widths and next-gen formats, then render a minimally invasive LQIP-included HTML representation into your SvelteKit project.

+Also allow opting into using Vercel image optimization for the transformed image, instead of generating all permutations locally.

+See the [vercel-img](https://vercel-img-weld.vercel.app/#vercel) demo site for more information about the Vercel addition.

 Includes special effects:

 - [x] Fade-in on image reveal